8 Best Crankbait Lures + Buying Guide

 What I Like About It

-They don’t dive super deep but have one of the most natural-looking swimming actions around.
+They don’t dive super deep but have one of the most natural swimming actions.
 There are also plenty of varieties with #11 being a common favorite.

 This rapala lure has probably caught more walleye over the years than most other crankbaits combined.